realA10001986/Time-Circuits-Display/README.md

 If both the TCD and the other props are connected to the same broker, and the option **_Send time travel/alarm event notifications_** is checked on the TCD's side, other compatible props will receive information on time travel and alarm and play their sequences in sync with the TCD.
 The topic is called  **bttf/tcd/pub**.

-The timing is identical to the wired protocol; TIMETRAVEL is sent to **bttf/tcd/pub** with a lead time of 5 seconds.
-REENTRY is sent when the re-entry sequence starts.
+Timing for time travel is identical to the [wired protocol](AddOns.md#other-props), with some extensions:
+- "PREPARE" might be published ahead of the time travel to prepare; the timing is not specified.
+Used on CS/A10001986 props to disable the "Screen Saver".
+- "[TIMETRAVEL](#-enhanced-time-travel-notification)" is published (with/without a [lead time](#-enhanced-time-travel-notification) of 5 seconds)
+- "REENTRY" is published upon re-entry.

+"WAKEUP" is sent if something happens on the TCD, like destination time entry or speed changes.

-When the [alarm](#how-to-set-up-the-alarm) sounds, the TCD sends "ALARM" to **bttf/tcd/pub**.
+When the [alarm](#how-to-set-up-the-alarm) sounds, the TCD publishes "ALARM".

 #### MQTT vs BTTFN